limine-bootloader/limine/README.md

 Limine supports both in-tree and out-of-tree builds.
 Simply run the `configure` script from the directory you wish to execute the build in.
-The following `make` commands are supposed to be ran inside the build directory.
+The following `make` commands are supposed to be run inside the build directory.

 ### Building Limine